MLH/mlh-policies/cheating-response.md

 - Do not ask for their advice on how to deal with the complaint.
 This is a staff responsibility
 - Do not offer them input into penalties.
 This is the staff's responsibility

 Once something is reported to a staff member, immediately contact the League Team at league@mlh.io.
-The league team currently consists of:
+The Cheating Incidents Team currently consists of:

 - Chi Nguyen - chi@mlh.io
 - Rob Kleiman - rob@mlh.io
 - Jamie Liao - jamie.liao@mlh.io

-The main objectives of the meeting with the League Team are to find out the following:
+The main objectives of the meeting with the Cheating Incidents Team are to find out the following:

 - What happened?
 - Are we doing anything about it?
 - Who is doing those things?
 - When are they doing them?

-Once League Team have been contacted they will work with the MLH rep to loop in the event organizer if they are not already involved.
-The League Team will then investigate the allegation by reviewing public materials about the hack, including project repos, project submissions, and anything else available to them.
+Once the Cheating Incidents Team has been contacted they will investigate the allegation by reviewing public materials about the hack, including project repos, project submissions, and anything else available to them.

 ## Response